 When the guests arrived, I got to learn how to change from lower notes to higher notes, sounding better,

 and I got to learn a couple of new music pieces.

-was very hard.
+I found playing the song SWAN LAKE most surprising,because it had three different parts, and sounded great.

-I found playing the song SWAN LAKE most surprising,because I heard it before in the theatre, and it sounded great!!It also was hard.
+It surprised me because I heard it before in the theatre, and it sounded great!!It also was hard.

 If I were given more time with them, I would really want to practice the song SWAN LAKE, and improve on it to sound better.

 7th grade sax

 Trevor Wye, Teacher's Course.
 Monmouth, UK.
 February 2012